OWASP/ASVS/5.0/en/0x12-V3-Session-management.md

 ## V3.7 Defenses Against Session Abuse

-This section provides requirements to mitigate the risk posed by active sessions that are either hijacked or abused through vectors such as cross-site attacks.
+This section provides requirements to mitigate the risk posed by active sessions that are either hijacked or abused through vectors such as cross-site request forgery (CSRF) and other cross-site attacks, which rely on the existence and capabilities of active user sessions.

 | # | Description | L1 | L2 | L3 | CWE |
 | :---: | :--- | :---: | :---: | :---: | :---: |